 In the recent global financial crisis, a number of banks accumulated large losses while their most senior employees were paid extraordinary bonuses up to that point.
 The fact that these losses in some cases led to bank failures requiring support from taxpayers prompted many to call for a review of bank executives' pay structure in order to reduce incentives for excessive risk-taking.
-Partly in response, the Financial Stability Board (2009a,b) published the Principles and Implementation Standards for Sound Compensation Practices with the aim of aligning compensation with prudent risk-taking.
-Since then, a number of jurisdictions have introduced compensation regulations:1 for example, the United States has instituted say-on-pay rules and is actively considering mandating clawback provisions; the European Union has imposed bonus caps of no more than 100% of base pay (200% with shareholder approval); the United Kingdom has mandated that at least 40% of the variable remuneration is deferred for material risk takers for a period of seven to ten years.2
+Partly in response, the Financial Stability Board (FSB) (2009a,b) published the Principles and Implementation Standards for Sound Compensation Practices with the aim of aligning compensation with prudent risk-taking.
+Since then, a number of jurisdictions have introduced compensation regulations: for example, the United States has instituted say-on-pay rules and is actively considering mandating clawback provisions; the European Union has imposed bonus caps of no more than 100% of base pay (200% with shareholder approval); and the United Kingdom has mandated that at least 40% of the variable remuneration is deferred for material risk takers for a period of three to seven years, and that their variable remuneration can be clawed back for a period of seven to ten years.

-This paper examines the optimal design of remuneration regulation for banks that are too-big-to-fail, using a principal-agent framework.
-In the presence of explicit deposit insurance and the implicit possibility of government bailouts (the too-big-to-fail effect), banks' shareholders ('the principal') have the incentives to design pay contracts to encourage the bank executives ('the agent') to take excessive risks at the expense of taxpayers (risk-shifting).
-We first demonstrate that a standard equity-linked bonus contract, which increases the executive's pay proportionally with share prices, can be sufficient to optimally incentivise the executive to select projects which maximise the profit generated by risk-shifting.
-Exploitation of the too-big-to-fail distortion remains a problem if the bank has any leverage, implying capital regulation cannot correct the project choice distortion.
+This paper examines the optimal design of pay regulation for banks that are too-big-to-fail (TBTF), using a principal-agent framework.
+In the presence of explicit deposit insurance and the implicit possibility of government bailouts (the TBTF effect), a bank's shareholders ('the principal') have the incentive to design pay contracts to encourage the executive ('the agent') to take excessive risks at the expense of the taxpayers (risk-shifting).
+We first demonstrate that a standard equity-linked bonus contract, such that pay increases proportionally with share prices, is sufficient to incentivise the executive to select projects which maximise shareholder value; but this project choice represents excessive risk-taking for society in the presence of the TBTF distortion.
+Bank shareholders will have the incentive to exploit the TBTF distortion as long as the bank has some debt, implying capital regulation, by itself, cannot correct the project choice distortion.